Table of Contents

 In most cases, an amount included in your income is taxable unless it is specifically exempted by law.
 Income that is taxable must be reported on your return and is subject to tax.
 Income that is nontaxable may have to be shown on your tax return but is not taxable.

-You and your employer agree that part of your salary is to be paid directly to your former spouse.
-You must include that amount in your income when your former spouse receives it.
+You and your employer agree that part of your salary is to be paid directly to one of your creditors.
+You must include that amount in your income when your creditor receives it.

 Internal Revenue Service